SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

 ### Task 3 - Verifications
 * Using the Terraform output verify that you have Web and SSH access to the FortiGates
-* Connect to the Branch sites FortiGates and check the VPN status
+* Connect to the Branch sites FortiGates and check the VPN status.
+If they are down try to bring them UP

 ### Task 4 - QUIZ